10 Engaging Questions to Spark Meaningful Conversations with Your Kids

 1. What's your favorite way for us to spend time together?

 This question shows you care about their preferences and are willing to meet them where they are.
+It’s also a reminder that nurturing family relationships becomes even more crucial during the teenage years.

 2. What's one thing that made you proud of yourself recently?